joeguilmette/woocommerce-xml-csv-product-import/readme.txt

 = WooCommerce Add-On Professional Edition =
 [youtube http://www.youtube.com/watch?v=7kCmESmKGro]

-The professional edition of *WP All Import + the WooCommerce add-on* is a paid upgrade that includes premium support and adds the following features:
+The Pro edition of *WP All Import + the WooCommerce add-on* is a paid upgrade that includes premium support and adds the following features:

 * [In-depth support for Variable products](http://www.wpallimport.com/documentation/woocommerce/variable-products/?utm_source=free-plugin&utm_medium=dot-org&utm_campaign=woocommerce) - example CSV files, ability to import variations from properly formatted XML, and much more.